 Essays with Non-standard Structure

-Up to this point, we have discussed a basic structure of a typical essay.
-Besides that, we can point out some of the essay types that follow a different structure, which is generally related to their main purpose.
+We have discussed the basic structure of a typical essay up to this point.
+We can also point out some of the essay types that follow a different structure, which is generally related to their main purpose.

 Compare and contrast essay structure

-• Alternating method: Here, you alternate discussing each object or issue being compared or contrasted.
-In other words, you discuss one similarity or difference between Object A and Object B, and then move on to discuss the next similarity or difference between the two objects.
+- Alternating method: Here, you alternate discussing each object or issue being compared or contrasted.
+In other words, you discuss one similarity or difference between Object A and Object B, then discuss the next similarity or difference between the two objects.

 Cause and effect essay structure

-A cause-and-effect essay usually follows a basic academic essay structure of introducing the topic, discussing the cause, discussing the effects, and then wrapping up.
-The introduction often gives general background information on the topic, which is followed by specific details about the causes or effects.
+A cause-and-effect essay usually follows a basic academic structure of introducing the topic, discussing the cause, discussing the effects, and then wrapping up.
+The introduction often gives general background information, followed by specific details about the causes or effects.
 The body paragraphs typically focus on one cause or one effect.

 Narrative essay structure

-The narrative essay should begin with an introductory paragraph that introduces the reader to the topic and gives a brief overview of the story.
-The body of the essay should follow a logical progression, beginning with the event that sets the story in motion and ending with the resolution of the conflict.
+The narrative essay should begin with an introductory paragraph that introduces the reader to the topic and gives a brief story overview.
+The essay’s body should follow a logical progression, beginning with the event setting the story in motion and ending with resolving the conflict.
 Each paragraph should contain one or two details that support the central point of the paragraph.

 The structure of a narrative essay is also different from your standard academic essay in that it has a beginning, middle, and end.
 This is because you are telling a story, and stories have a natural progression that needs to be followed.

-A narrative essay will usually have a central character, which is usually you, the author.
+A narrative essay usually has a central character, usually you, the author.
 This means that most of the essay will be about your personal experiences and feelings about the subject matter.

 Key Takeaways